-If CFIUS cannot resolve national security concerns by the end of the investigation period, it must make a formal recommendation to the President as to the action the President should take with respect to the transaction.
+If CFIUS cannot resolve national security concerns by the end of the investigation period, it may refer the matter to the President with a recommendation that the President should take with respect to the transaction.
 The President then has up to 15 additional days to decide whether to clear, suspend, prohibit, or impose conditions on the deal.
 In practice, to extend the statutory review period, CFIUS can also suggest that the parties voluntarily withdraw and then immediately refile their notice, thereby extending the statutory timeline for CFIUS review.

-Can the CFIUS process result in conditions being imposed on a transaction?
+Can the CFIUS process result in conditions on a transaction?

 Yes.
 A CFIUS determination that a transaction could threaten or impair national security does not necessarily mean that the transaction will be blocked.
-In many cases, CFIUS can clear a transaction subject to conditions to mitigate the perceived risks the transaction otherwise would pose.
+In most cases where CFIUS identifies a national security risk, CFIUS can clear a transaction subject to conditions to mitigate the perceived risks the transaction otherwise would pose.

 If necessary, CFIUS will engage with the parties to negotiate such conditions.
 If CFIUS foresees national security concerns early in the process, it may open such negotiations even in the pre-filing phase, before the parties submit their formal notice.
+CFIUS also has the authority to impose mitigation, on an interim basis pending the transaction's review, or on a longer term basis, though it generally negotiates a voluntary mitigation agreement with the parties.

 Mitigation instruments can range from assurance letters between CFIUS and the parties (whereby the parties undertake minimal corporate steps to address security concerns) to complex agreements that can impose burdensome operational restrictions or even require restructuring aspects of the transaction itself.
-In all events, the purpose of the conditions is to constrain foreign control of the target US business that otherwise would result from the transaction.
+In all events, the purpose of the conditions is to constrain foreign control, influence, or access of the target US business that otherwise would result from the transaction.
 Such conditions may aim to:

-- · Prohibit or limit the transfer of certain intellectual property, trade secrets, or know-how - Establish terms for handling existing or future contracts with the US government - Ensure that only authorized persons have access to certain technology; that only authorized persons have access to US government, company, or customer information; and that the foreign investor does not have access to systems that hold such information - Ensure that only US citizens handle certain products and services - Establish a Corporate Security Committee and other mechanisms to ensure compliance with all required actions, including the appointment of a US government-approved security officer - · Notify customers of the change of ownership - Exclude certain sensitive assets from the transaction - Ensure that only authorized vendors supply certain products or services
+- Prohibit or limit the transfer of certain intellectual property, trade secrets, or know-how - Establish terms for handling existing or future contracts with the US government - Ensure that only authorized persons have access to certain technology; that only authorized persons have access to US government, company, or customer information; and that the foreign investor does not have access to systems that hold such information - Ensure that only US citizens handle certain products and services - Establish a Corporate Security Committee and other mechanisms to ensure compliance with all required actions, including the appointment of a US government-approved security officer - Notify customers of the change of ownership - Exclude certain sensitive assets from the transaction - Ensure that only authorized vendors supply certain products or services